publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s402.md

 [Pub.
 L. 86–778, title III, § 301(b)][/us/pl/86/778/s301/b], Sept.
 13, 1960, [74 Stat.
 959][/us/stat/74/959], provided that:

-> “The amendment made by this section \[amending this section\] shall apply only with respect to monthly benefits under section 202 of the Social Security Act \[this section\] for months after the second month following the month in which this Act is enacted \[September 1960\].”
+> “The amendment made by this section \[amending this section\] shall apply only with respect to monthly benefits under section 202 of the Social Security Act \[[42 U.S.C.
+402][/us/usc/t42/s402]\] for months after the second month following the month in which this Act is enacted \[September 1960\].”

     Amendment by [section 403(d) of Pub.
 L. 86–778][/us/pl/86/778/s403/d] applicable only with respect to benefits under subsec. (d) of this section for months after September 1960, in the case of individuals who, without regard to such amendment, would have been entitled to such benefits for September 1960, or for any succeeding month, see [section 403(e) of Pub.
 L. 86–778][/us/pl/86/778/s403/e], set out as a note under [section 422 of this title][/us/usc/t42/s422].